 How I Learned the Risks and Rewards of Entrepreneurship and Made Millions.

 Lessons from Gurbaksh Chahal as an immigrant to a four time serial entrepreneur.
-Now, Chairman & CEO of ProcureNet and BNN.
-He also is the founder of non-profit, The Chahal Foundation and his international best-seller is now required reading for hundreds of universities across the globe.
+Now, Chairman & CEO of ProcureNet, BNN Breaking, and ePiphany AI.
+He is also the founder of the non-profit, The Chahal Foundation, and his international best-seller is now required reading for hundreds of universities across the globe.

 Translated in Mandarin – check it here.